-Jon Paris is one of the world's most knowledgeable experts on programming on the System i platform.
+A popular development guru, Jon is an IBM Champion and a frequent author, forum contributor, and speaker at User Group meetings and technical conferences around the world, holding a number of speaker excellence awards from COMMON.
+He is a partner at Partner400 and System i Developer, the organizers of the RPG & DB2 Summit conference.
 Paris cut his teeth on the System/38 way back when, and in 1987 he joined IBM's Toronto software lab to work on the COBOL compilers for the System/38 and System/36.
-He also worked on the creation of the COBOL/400 compilers for the original AS/400s back in 1988, and was one of the key developers behind RPG IV and the CODE/400 development tool.
-In 1998, he left IBM to start his own education and training firm, a job he does to this day with his wife, Susan Gantner--also an expert in System i programming.
-Paris and Gantner, along with Paul Tuohy and Skip Marchesani, are co-founders of System i Developer, which hosts the new RPG & DB2 Summit conference.
+He also worked on the creation of the COBOL/400 compilers for the original AS/400s back in 1988 and was one of the key developers behind RPG IV and the CODE/400 development tool.
+In 1998, he left IBM to develop and deliver education focused on enhancing IBM i application development skills with wife Susan Gantner, also an expert in IBM i programming.

 June 18, 2018 Jon Paris

 In this tip I’m going to give a brief introduction to the latest addition to the RPG language.
 The new DATA-INTO op-code.
 DATA-INTO is IBM’s response to the oft-asked question: “When is IBM going to introduce JSON-INTO so we can process JSON as easily as XML?”

 DATA-INTO provides this capability, but IBM has very cleverly given it functionality that goes way beyond what a simple JSON-INTO op-code could ever have done.
 DATA-INTO is effectively a cross between XML-INTO and Open Access.
 Like XML-INTO it uses the names of items and their hierarchy to unpack the document into RPG variables.
 Like …Read more

 April 9, 2018 Jon Paris